1. JRF position

 The upper age limit of the candidate should be below 28 years on the date of application.
 Age relaxation will be given for five years in case of candidates belonging to SC/ST/women/PH and three years in case of OBC (as approved by Govt. of India) candidates.

-If your qualification is matching with the above, email (firstname.lastname@example.org) or post your CV to me with all the other supporting documents.
-Please be advised that you have to come down to meet me before any final decision is taken.
+If your qualification is matching with the above, email (email@example.com) or post your CV to me with all the other supporting documents.
+You can come and meet me with prior appointment.

 Ph.D. related to leukemia or solid cancer or cell biology.